 - Your heart or pulse beats more than 100 times in 1 minute.

 - Your lips or fingernails turn blue.

 Contact your healthcare provider if:

-- You cannot eat or have loss of appetite, nausea (upset stomach), or vomiting (throwing up).
+- You cannot eat or have loss of appetite, nausea, or are vomiting.

 Follow up with your healthcare provider as directed: